thruthesky/centerx/README.md

     act()->on(POST_LIKE)

   - Leave a record on the same method of point change.
+  - Change POINT_POST_CREATE to pointCreatePost and all others with the format.

 - @doc
   meta function may try to create child meta even if its taxonomy is meta.
 It only happens on testing.